10 Steps to Building a Home in the Mountains

 6) Begin the Final Plans

-Now that your property and house are within your budget, your final plans can be drafted!
+Now that you have made sure your property and house are within your budget, your final plans can be drafted!
 You need plans that are accurate and easy to read.
 The home should fit your needs.
 It should blend in with your property and be as easy to build as possible.
-The structure should be well designed to support your home, while protecting your family from the forces of nature.
-Your plans can also serve as a legal document, making sure you, your builder, and all the trades people understand what is expected.
+The structure should be well designed to support your home and protect your family from the forces of nature.
+Your plans can serve as a legal document, making sure you, your builder, and all the trades people understand what is expected.

 7) Select Your Contractor / Builder

-Take the final plans to several good builders and ask for a complete proposal in writing.
-A good set of plans will make it easier for the builder to put together an accurate proposal.
+Take the final plans to several good builders and ask for a complete written proposal.
+This will be easier for the builder to do with a good set of plans.
 Make sure all your questions are answered.
 Ask: How long will the construction take?
 How much will it cost?
-Some builders quote low because their budgets for carpet, lighting, plumbing, cabinets, landscaping, etc. are too small.
+(Some builders quote low because their budgets for carpet, lighting, plumbing, cabinets, landscaping, etc are too small.
+Check with suppliers to make sure there is enough for the quality you desire.)
+A real estate attorney can help you understand all the terms of the contract.
 Remember to have your plans included as part of the builder's contract.
 Some builders will agree to a price before starting.
-These fixed price contracts tend to be high since the risk is with the contractor.
-Others prefer working on "cost plus" basis. (charging whatever the project costs plus an additional percentage as profit) There are advantages and disadvantages to this method.
-A dishonest builder can hide extra costs (such as materials for other jobs, tools, and unnecessary labor).
+Others prefer working on "cost plus" basis. (charging whatever the project costs plus an additional percentage as profit).
+There are some disadvantages to this method: A dishonest builder can hide extra costs (such as materials for other jobs, tools, and unnecessary labor).
 The builder is not encouraged to be thrifty.
-But, if your builder honestly discloses all the costs, you can see where the money went.
+But, there are also some advantages: If your builder honestly discloses all of the costs, you can see where the money goes.
 This can simplify your dealings with the builder, especially if there are changes during construction.
 The builder does not have to bid higher to cover unexpected problems.
 If your builder is honest and thrifty, you could come out ahead with cost plus.
-It is most important to investigate each builder's reputation.
-Ask for references and customers.
+Whichever method of pricing you choose, it is most important to investigate each builder's reputation.
+Ask for references, customers, and subcontractors.
 Is the builder easy to work with and reliable?
-Does he have complaints registered with the Better Business Bureau or area Builders' Associations?
-Taking time to choose a good builder can save you time and money and help you to have a better home.
+Are workers paid properly?
+Do they get along with him?
+Does the builder have complaints registered against him on line, with the Better Business Bureau, The Chamber of Commerce, or area Builders' Associations?
+Taking time to choose a good builder can save you time and money, and help you to have a better home.

 8) Arrange Your Financing

 You need to choose a lender now.
-Take your plans, building contract, and you’re financial and property papers to several lenders to discuss your financing.
+Take your plans, building contract, and your financial and property papers to several lenders to discuss your financing.
 You might need several years of income tax records, investment and insurance papers, bank statements, and debt statements.
+Ask them before the meeting.
 There are two kinds of loans for your home: construction loan and mortgage.
 The construction loan provides the money for the construction of your home.
 The bank pays the contractor several installments (draws) when the home reaches certain stages of completion.
 You pay interest on what the bank pays the contractor.
-The interest rate is higher than for a mortgage.
-When the house is complete you get a mortgage to pay off the construction loan.
+The interest rate on this loan is usually higher than the mortgage.
+When the lender is satisfied that the home is complete, they give you a mortgage, which pays off the construction loan.
 Each lender has different policies.
 Compare terms, interest rates, and loan fees.
-Is there a limit on how long the bank will allow for construction?
+Is there a limit on how long the lender will allow for construction?
 Will the builder be happy with the draw schedule?
-Would you prefer the bank to check with you before paying a draw?
-What kind of insurance does the bank require during construction?
-The bank will want a title search, survey, and an appraisal to process the loan.
-These requirements protect you and the bank from several expensive legal problems that could happen.
+Would you prefer the lender to check with you before paying a draw?
+What kind of insurance does the lender require during construction?
+The lender will want a title search, survey, and an appraisal to process the loan.
+These requirements protect you and the lender by reducing the chance of legal issues from happening.
 Now is the time to close on the purchase of your property.
-If you are financing this purchase, the bank will help you.
+If you are financing this purchase, the lender will help you.
 A good real estate attorney will make sure the property is clear of liens (previous debts) and encumbrances (problems with the property lines).
 Title insurance will guarantee this.

 9) Begin The Construction

-First, your builder will pull the permits.
+Your builder will first pull the permits.
+This might take some time.
 Your builder coordinates many workers to build the home.
 Some may be employees, but most will be subcontractors (workers who are in business for themselves providing service to more than one builder).
 Your builder also coordinates with suppliers to make sure everything is delivered when needed.
 A good set of plans will make his job easier.
 There are many stages in building a home.
-First, a steel reinforced concrete foundation is built to keep your house well anchored.
+First a steel reinforced concrete foundation is built to keep your house well anchored.
 Next, the house is "framed," including floor joists, wall studs, and roof trusses.
 Then the house is "dried in" by installing sheathing, roofing, windows, siding, plumbing, electrical, and insulation.
 Wall and ceiling materials are installed.
 After this, the cabinets, fixtures, and appliances are installed.
 The house is painted and flooring is laid.
 Seeing these changes is exciting!
 But a word of caution: No matter how carefully your home is planned and built, you will wish you had done something differently.
 Don't expect perfection.
 Good communication between builders and homeowners can avoid many problems.
-Your builder knows you want to move in as soon as possible, but his other customers are probably pressuring him too.
-Also, his subcontractors work for other builders.
+Your builder knows you want to move in as soon as possible, but his other customers are also just as anxious to get their projects done.
+Also, his subcontractors probably work for other builders, and mountain weather is impossible to predict.
 Even the best builders occasionally miss deadlines, but your builder should keep you informed of any problems and changes in schedule as they occur.
 You can promote good relations by being understanding.
-This will result in a smooth project and a better home.
+You can help make this a smooth project and a better home.
 Be positive and enjoy it.

 10) Close on the Home

-When the construction is complete, you can obtain your final mortgage and pay off the construction loan.
-The building inspector will issue a certificate of occupancy when the home passes final inspection.
-The bank may also require their own inspection to make sure the home is completed to their standards.
-If you are having serious problems with your builder and you feel you must take legal action, you might want to talk to an attorney before moving into the home.
+When the building inspector is satisfied that the construction is complete, certificate of occupancy is issued.
+Before the mortgage is processed, the lender may also require their own inspection to make sure the home is completed to their standards.
+When that is done they will pay off the construction loan, and you should be able to move in.
+You also need to make sure the builder has completed the home to your satisfaction.
+If you are having serious problems with your builder and you feel you must take legal action, you might want to talk to an attorney before moving in and having the mortgage set up.
 When these steps are completed you can move in to your new home!
 Congratulations, you did it!

 The author, Mr. Richard C. MacCrea, designs homes for the mountains.